All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How much weight do I need to lose to get the heart benefits?

-The heart benefits are not solely dependent on weight loss.
+The heart benefits aren't solely dependent on weight loss.
 Studies show that cardiovascular protection occurs even in patients who lose minimal weight.
 While greater weight loss is generally associated with more metabolic improvements, the anti-inflammatory and vascular effects of GLP-1 medications provide cardiovascular protection independent of the number on the scale.

 Can GLP-1 medications prevent a first heart attack?